compulim/use-propagate/README.md

 # `use-propagate`

-Propagates an event to multiple subscribers using React hooks.
+Propagates a value to multiple nodes via callback function using React context and hooks.

 ## Background

-This pattern is useful for propagating an event to multiple nodes via a callback mechanism.
+This pattern is useful for triggering multiple nodes via callback function.

-Unlike setting a value in a [context](https://react.dev/reference/react/createContext), data will be passed via callback function.
-Subscriber can save the value into state and re-render as needed.
+Unlike setting a value in a [context](https://react.dev/reference/react/createContext), invoking a callback function will not trigger re-render.
+Subscribers can choose to save the value into its state and re-render as needed.

 ## How to use

 > [Live demo](https://compulim.github.io/use-propagate)

-The following code snippet would send the focus to the text box when the button is tapped.
+The following code snippet sends the focus to the text box when the button is tapped.

 ```tsx
 import { createPropagation } from 'use-propagate';